lmammino/blog/posts/2015-02-14-projects-without-a-pm.md

-# projects without a po
+# projects without a project manager

 Doing projects is hard.
 At agencies projects are the only thing you do, trying to meet the clients requirements while keeping within the boundaries of the